 Domain names must be registered with the appropriate domain name administrator - for example, .co.uk domain names are registered with Nominet UK.
 You do this by finding a domain name registration company to act as your agent.
 Most Internet Service Providers (ISPs), and many other companies, offer this service.
 Choose a company that is an accredited registrar, or an approved reseller for an accredited registrar, and that offers the right terms and conditions (see 7).

 The registration process is relatively straightforward.
 You will need to provide contact details, such as your name and address, and details of your ISP.
 You may need to pay a small registration fee (typically around £10), though if you are using the company for other services (for example, to host your website) domain name registration may be included in the package.
 You can usually complete all registration details, and pay the registration fee, online.
 It is important to be aware that registering a domain name does not mean that you own it.
 You will have to renew your registration periodically, and other organisations may challenge your right to the domain name (see 10).
 You should also check whether the agent or reseller you have used will use their own name (and contact details) as the registrant of the domain name or your name (see 7).

 Use an agent that is an accredited registrar, or an authorised reseller for an accredited registrar.
 Most UK domain names are administered by Nominet UK.
 You can find advice on choosing a registrar on their website.
-For international domain names (such as .com), search the list at www.internic.net; for other country codes (such as .fr), look at www.iana.org.
+For international domain names (such as .com), search the list on the Internic website; for other country codes (such as .fr), look at the IANA website.
 Carefully check the terms and conditions any agent uses for domain name registration.

 First, check that they have registered the name properly with the appropriate administrator.
 You can find registration details using a 'WHOIS' facility (see 4).